nastosinka/nastosinka/README.md

 I'm a student of the Software Engineering department at ITMO University.

-- 🔭 I'm currently working on project with the following stack: Spring, Docker, Prometheus, Redis, Liquibase
+- 🔭 I'm currently working on project with the following stack: Spring, Docker, LaTeX API, Prometheus, Redis, Liquibase

 - 📐 Math enjoyer